top of page

 To start out, you take the big step and come to a service.
 You are looking for something bigger than yourself, for a prayer connection to God.
 A&HT offers that to you.
 You are trying to Know your Why.
 You are a little unsure of how this will work out.
 You aren’t thinking about giving.

-You decide to come back to church – maybe you enjoyed Father Eric’s sermon, or you met some nice people at coffee hour.
+You decide to come back to church – maybe you enjoyed the sermon, or you met some nice people at coffee hour.
 Eventually, you see the collection plate being passed, and you decide to put in some money.
 You pay as you go when you are here.
 You are like a “Customer.”
 You still aren’t really listening to stewardship solicitation.

 After a time, you find yourself becoming more active in the church.
 You enroll your kids in Sunday school, or maybe you attend an Adult Formation session.
 You decide to join the Church community.
 Now you see it as something you are familiar with in other parts of your life, like being in a club.
 You understand that you need to pay your dues, so you make your first stewardship pledge.
 Hooray and welcome!